|

 Do not let them lure you away, shouted Valandil,

-line drew back, forcing the invaders to follow, andthough
+The elven line drew back, forcing the invaders to come to them,

-superior size soon seemed to be carrying the sword fight.
-Meanwhile,
+armourtheir superior size seemed to be carrying the sword

-elven archers to the left and centre were opening up more and
+fight.
+Meanwhile, elven archers to the left and centre were opening

 Valandil started to feel confident

-Then a wail of terror pierced the air behind him as the child
+Then a wail of terror pierced the air behind him, and the child

 broke free and ran, screaming, towards the enemy, and Wilawenhis